 To prevent tasks from taking over the CPU and making other tasks waiting for CPU access, scheduler also can change a task priority.
 If the task is CPU-bound, it gets lower priority than an I/O bound one.
 I/O-bound tasks use the CPU to start an I/O and then sleep, while waiting for the operation to comple.
 This allows other tasks access to the CPU.

 When people say blocking I/O everyone shivers and starts pretending that it wasn't him who's done that.
 There's nothing wrong with blocking on I/O operations, really.
 Smart people have taken care about it for us.

 Mainly, poll and select were created to determine wether an I/O operation will block.
-They are complementary to read and write.
+They are complementary to

 What's important here is understanding that even though blocking system calls block your process execution, it does not mean that they're blocking everything. earth doesn't spin while you do that and kittens die.

 Operating system actually does take care of your blocking operatins.
 It still will do some useful stuff while you're blocked.

 That is a complicated topic and that's something I'm not absolutely sure how relevant that may actually be.
 That relies heavily on your language's Garbage Collector, Virtual Machine or your memory management skills.
 I am very open to hear your opinion about that argument.

 malloc (3).
 Latter ones are responsible for allocating an freeing memory.
 Former ones are used internally, on demand for changing the heap size of the process.